We’re blacklisted at the IP level. Our whole business is online and I can’t send an email. To anyone. How on earth are we going to fix this?

-Newsflash: You need to comply to CAN-SPAM.
-It doesn’t matter how small you are, how long you’ve been in business or how much you think your customers love you.
+Newsflash: You need to comply to anti-spam laws.
+It doesn’t matter how small you are, where you are located, how long you’ve been in business or how much you think your customers love you.
 If you are going to be an online business building your list, the law applies to you and protects the people on your list based on where they are located.

 - Don’t send business or commercial emails from a personal email address.
 Even if your address is your business name followed by @gmail.com or @apple.com, etc. you can’t use it.
 You must send bulk business emails from an email service provider like Aweber, Active Campaign or Get Response.

 - All business emails must have a working link that allows people to “unsubscribe” with one click.
 Asking someone to respond with the word “unsubscribe” in the subject field doesn’t cut it.
 One click unsubscribes.

 - Don’t add people to an email list without their permission.
 That means, if you tell someone in your brick and mortar clothing store or pizza restaurant that they will get discounts if they give you their email address, they are not giving you permission to add them to your online list on “How to Increase Profits by Hosting Pizza Nights” or “Create a new wardrobe style in this three week course!”
 They are giving you permission to send them discounts.